Lane Cove National Park Riverside Loop Walk

 Great North Walk signpost

-The rest of this track is an easy-to-follow but somewhat challenging bushwalk with several highlights along the way, such as sandstone caves and overhangs, mangroves, and picturesque Lane Cove River views.
+The rest of this track is an easy-to-follow but somewhat challenging bushwalk with several highlights, such as sandstone caves and overhangs, mangroves, and picturesque Lane Cove River views.

-The turning point of the circuit walk is at the Blue Hole, where you’ll need to do a bit of rock scrambling, before climbing out of the valley to walk across the De Burghs Bridge.
+The turning point of the circuit walk is at the Blue Hole, where you’ll need to do a bit of rock scrambling before climbing out of the valley and walking across the De Burghs Bridge.

 Great North Walk